freenas/freenas-docs/userguide/snippets/xseries.rst

    \newpage

-.. _Using the X Series Console:
+.. _Using the X-Series Console:

-Using the X Series Console
+Using the X-Series Console
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-The X series console has two modes: SES (SCSI Enclosure Services)
+The X-Series console has two modes: SES (SCSI Enclosure Services)
 mode, and the standard x86 console mode.

-If :literal:`ESM A =>` is displayed, the X series is in SES mode.
+If :literal:`ESM A =>` is displayed, the X-Series is in SES mode.
 Switch to the X86 console mode by typing these characters:

 .. code-block:: none